 The analysis in chapter 16 tried to provide insight into the nature of the group perspective.
 It argued for a view of both shared group meaning and individual interpretation.
 Shared meaning was not reduced to mental representations buried in the heads of individuals.
-Such mental contents could be inferred only from introspection and from interpretation of people's speech and behavior, whereas socially shared meaning can be observed in the visibly displayed discourse that takes place in group interactions including nonverbal communication and associated artifacts.
-This approach does not result in a behaviorist denial of human thought in bracketing out inferred mental states and focusing on observable interaction because of the methodological recognition of interpretive perspectives.
-People are considered to be interpreting subjects who do not simply react to stimuli but understand meanings.
+Such mental contents could only be inferred from introspection and from interpretation of people's speech and behavior, whereas socially shared meaning can be observed in the visibly displayed discourse that takes place in group interactions including non-verbal communication and associated artifacts.
+This approach does not result in a behaviorist denial of human thought in bracketing out inferred mental states and focusing on observable interaction, because of the methodological recognition of interpretive perspectives.
+People are considered to be interpreting subjects, who do not simply react to stimuli but understand meanings.

-Only individuals can interpret meaning.
-But this does not imply that the group meaning is just some kind of statistical average of individual mental meanings, an agreement among preexisting opinions, or an overlap of internal representations.
+It is true that only individuals can interpret meaning.
+But this does not imply that the group meaning is just some kind of statistical average of individual mental meanings, an agreement among pre-existing opinions, or an overlap of internal representations.
 A group meaning is constructed by the interactions of the individual members, not by the individuals on their own.
 It is an emergent property of the discourse and interaction.
 It is not necessarily reducible to opinions or understandings of individuals.
 Chapter 12 presented an example of how this works.
-The discourse transcribed there is strikingly elliptical, indexical, and projective: each utterance implies and requires a (perhaps open-ended) set of references to complete its meaning.
+The discourse transcribed there is strikingly elliptical, indexical and projective; that means that each utterance implies and requires a (perhaps open-ended) set of references to complete its meaning.
 These references are more a function of the history and circumstances of the discourse than of intentions attributable to specific participants.
-The words in the analyzed collaborative moment refer primarily to each other, to characteristics of the artifacts discussed, and to group interactions.
-In fact, we can attribute well-defined opinions and intentions to the individual students only after we have extensively interpreted the meanings of the discourse as a whole.
+The words in the analyzed collaborative moment refer primarily to each other, to characteristics of the artifacts discussed and to group interactions.
+In fact, we can only attribute well-defined opinions and intentions to the individual students after we have extensively interpreted the meanings of the discourse as a whole.

-It is not only possible but also habitual to attribute thoughts and intentions to individual actors.
+Of course, it is not only possible but also habitual to attribute thoughts and intentions to individual actors.
 We assume that a speaker's words are well-defined in advance in the speaker's mind and that the discourse is just a way for the speaker to express some preconceived meaning and convey it to the listeners.
 This reveals a conflict.
-If meaning is socially constructed and shared, why do we feel compelled to treat it as private property?
-If it takes place in isolated minds, how can it ever be shared and understood collaboratively?
+If meaning is socially constructed and shared, why do we feel compelled to treat it as private property; if it takes place in isolated minds, how can it ever be shared and understood collaboratively?
 The possibility of shared meaning must be somehow explained.
 This is particularly important in cases of collaborative learning, where the knowledge that is constructed must be shared among the learners.

-The term shared knowledge is ambiguous.
-It can refer to the following situations:
+The term "shared knowledge" is ambiguous.
+It can refer to:

-• Similarity of individuals' knowledge, where the knowledge in the minds of the members of a group happen to overlap and their intersection is "shared";

-• Knowledge that gets shared, where some individuals communicate what they already knew to the others; and

-• Group knowledge, where knowledge is interactively achieved in discourse and may not be attributable as originating from any particular individual.
+- Similarity of individuals' knowledge: the knowledge in the minds of the members of a group happen to overlap and their intersection is "shared." - Knowledge that gets shared: some individuals communicate what they already knew to the others. - Group knowledge: knowledge is interactively achieved in discourse and may not be attributable as originating from any particular individual.

-The ambiguity of this term corresponds to different paradigms of viewing group interaction: is it reducible to knowledge held by individual thinkers, or is it an emergent property of the group discourse as an irreducible unit for purposes of analysis?
+The ambiguity of this term corresponds to different paradigms of viewing group interaction: whether it is taken to be reducible to knowledge held by individual thinkers or to be an emergent property of the group discourse as an irreducible unit for purposes of analysis.